Akarsh-dundun/Bangalore-House-Price-Prediction/README.md

 # Bangalore-House-Price-Prediction
-An ML based project which predicts the price of a house in Bangalore based on Total Square foot, location , number of bedrroms and baths.
+An ML based project which predicts the price of a house in Bangalore based on Total Square foot, location , number of bedrooms and bathrooms.